yuanzhang1227/Replication_Code_Revealing-Multilevel-Online-Political-Selective-Exposure/README.md

-# Replication Code for More than 'Left and Right': Revealing Multilevel Online Political Selective Exposure
+# Replication Code for "More than 'Left and Right': Revealing Multilevel Online Political Selective Exposure"

 This repository lists all the Python and R scripts used for replicating the results in the paper:
 **More than 'Left and Right': Revealing Multilevel Online Political Selective Exposure**